David "Fathead" Newman: Later work

 After leaving Charles's band, Newman worked with Herbie Mann's band in 1970–71, and recorded albums for Atlantic, Warner Bros., Prestige and Muse.
-Newman did session work with a variety of artists, including Aretha Franklin, B.B.
-King, Joe Cocker, Gregg Allman, Dr. John, and Natalie Cole on her Unforgettable album.
-In 1978 he released a single called Keep the Dream Alive from the LP of the same name.
+Newman did session work with a variety of artists, including Aretha Franklin, B. B. King, Joe Cocker, Gregg Allman, Dr. John, and Natalie Cole on her Unforgettable album.
+In 1978 he released a single called "Keep the Dream Alive" from the album of the same name.
 The track, which promotes his use of flute together with a disco beat, made it into the Billboard and Disco Charts.

-He also worked as a sideman with Jimmy Scott, B.B.
-King, and Lou Rawls.
+He also worked as a sideman with Jimmy Scott, B. B. King, and Lou Rawls.
 He scored films and performed in the Robert Altman film Kansas City, and did a national tour with the band from that 1996 film for Verve records.
-In 1990 he was nominated for a Grammy Award for recordings with Art Blakey and Dr. John.
+In 1990 he was nominated for a Grammy Award for recordings with Art Blakey and Dr. John as 'Bluesiana Triangle'.

 Over the years up to 2008, Newman recorded more than 38 albums under his own name, including his first, Fathead: Ray Charles Presents David 'Fathead' Newman, recorded in 1958, but not released until 1960, and the second, The Sound of the Wide Open Spaces!!!!, with James Clay, produced by Cannonball Adderley.

-Newman also played R&B and blues, appearing on recordings with Jimmy Scott, Stanley Turrentine, Aretha Franklin, B.B.
-King, the Average White Band, Jimmy McGriff, Eric Clapton, John Stein, Natalie Cole, Hank Crawford, Aaron Neville, Queen Latifah, Richard Tee, Dr. John, Cheryl Bentyne of The Manhattan Transfer, and country-rock/tex-mex artist Doug Sahm.
+Newman also played R&B and blues, appearing on recordings with Jimmy Scott, Stanley Turrentine, Aretha Franklin, B. B. King, the Average White Band, Jimmy McGriff, Eric Clapton, John Stein, Natalie Cole, Hank Crawford, Aaron Neville, Queen Latifah, Richard Tee, Dr. John, Cheryl Bentyne of The Manhattan Transfer, and country-rock/tex-mex artist Doug Sahm.
 The late Roy Hargrove, trumpeter, band leader and composer (1969–2018) credits hearing Newman play while Hargrove was still a high school student and being enthralled by his jazz improvisation.
 Newman performed with Hargrove and recorded several tunes on Hargrove's 1995 album, Family.